Framebuffer object

-The frame buffer object architecture (FBO) is an extension to OpenGL for doing flexible off-screen rendering, including rendering to a texture.
-By capturing images that would normally be drawn to the screen, it can be used to implement a large variety of image filters, and post-processing effects.
+The framebuffer object (FBO) is an extension to OpenGL for flexibly rendering to off-screen buffers, including rendering to a texture buffer.
+It can be used to implement a large variety of image filters and post-processing effects, by rendering images to the off-screen buffer first, applying the effects, before sending them to the on-screen buffer.

+The FBO is used in OpenGL for its efficiency and ease of use.
+The use of FBOs doesn't suffer from the overhead associated with OpenGL drawing context switching, and has largely superseded the pbuffer and other methods that use context switching.

 The FBO is analogous to the render targets model in DirectX.
-It is used in OpenGL for its efficiency and ease of use.
-The use of FBOs doesn't suffer from the overhead associated with OpenGL drawing context switching, and has largely superseded the pbuffer and other methods involving context switches.